graphme-app/website/src/pages/docs/user/saved-graphs.md

 position: 3
 ---

-# Saved graphs from Slack
+# Saved graphs in Slack

 While [inline graphs](inline-graphs) are a great way to get started, they can be quite tedious to type, especially when the query is somewhat complex.
 One of the motivations behind GraphMe is to provide a source of truth for queries against time series databases.